SudoWatson/tossright-app/README.md

 > The model is trained on images on a white background.
 It will provide the best results if your image is taken in front of a mostly white background, but still is subject to inaccuracies mentioned above.
 I do suggest taking images in front of non-white backgrounds and providing feedback on them so the model can be trained on my backgrounds and be more useful.
 It is unlikely to work well on a noisy background regardless though.

 ## Installation
 The app is in the process of being published to app repositories like F-Droid and Google Play Store.

-Android users can follow the [Develop](#develop) instructions to load the application.
-Since I don't own any Apple devices, I am unable to publish it to the Apple App Store.
+Android users can download and install the apk file from the **Releases** tab on the right.

+As I do not own any Apple devices, I am unable to test or build apps for Apple devices.

 ## Develop
 - Ensure you have the Flutter SDK installed